 component is said to have"burned out," what has actually happened is that the acids in the wood exhaust have finally eaten through.

 additional chemicals are added to the natural acids in the wood exhaust, the rate of corrosion can increase exponentially.

-Regardless of its origin, all dimensional lunber has been transported from the forest, has been through a sawmill, and has been dried in a kiln.
-Each
+Regardless of its origin, all dimensional lumber has been transported from the forest, has been through a sawmill, and has been dried in a kiln.

 water and nutrients from the roots to each leaf on the tree.
 After a tree is cut down, that same structure causes any liquid that comes in contact